Colson-Swope/C/README.md

 Welcome to my general C programming repo!

-This repo contains scripts from my journey of learning C soley using -
+This repo contains scripts from my journey of learning C using -

 The C Programming Language Book by Brian Kernighan and Dennis Ritchie

 https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628